 Johanna Falzone was born in Dunedin, Florida and raised a few miles north in New Port Richey.
 She received a BFA in 2013 from Flagler College in St.Augustine, FL.

-Growing up in the nineties, the influence of punk rock music, feminism, Nickelodeon cartoons, and Barbie took over Johanna’s world.
-These forces influenced her attraction to pretty imagery ranging from the grotesque to the overtly feminine with whimsical nods to childhood directing her creation of paintings, illustrations, poetry, films, short stories, and screenplays.
+Growing up in the nineties, the influence of punk rock to pop stars, feminism, Nickelodeon cartoons, and Barbie took over Johanna’s world.
+These forces influenced her attraction to pop art imagery ranging from the grotesque to the overtly feminine with whimsical nods to childhood directing her creation of paintings, illustrations, poetry, films, short stories, and screenplays.

 Currently based out of Tampa/St.Augustine, FL